Fate-Grand-Automata/FGA/.github/ISSUE_TEMPLATE/question.md

 - [ ] I'm not reporting a bug/error

 > If you open unnecessary/dumb issues, you'll be rewarded with appropriate tags.

+(Delete this line and write your question here.)